TaekAndBrendan/easyfm/README.md

 ### 3.2 INSTALLATION
 Windows: Please download the program from [this link](https://github.com/TaekAndBrendan/easyfm/raw/main/windows/easyfm.7z).
 Extract 'easyfm.7z' with [7z](https://www.7-zip.org/download.html) and double-click easyfm.exe.

 **!!!
-Please note**, for antivirus issues, please follow this step (e.g. The University of Queensland): 1) click "undo action token" from "other actions", 2) click "start undo", and 3) re-install the program.
+Please note**, for antivirus issues, please follow these steps (e.g. The University of Queensland): 1) click "undo action token" from "other actions", 2) click "start undo", and 3) re-install the program.
 Any other issues, we highly encourage users to use the [Issues](https://github.com/TaekAndBrendan/easyfm/issues).

 Linux or Mac: To install **_easyfm_**, run the following series of commands.